Canadians Abroad and Returning Travelers

 - As of June 16, not a single application to LEEFF has been received.
 Some analysts speculate that it was deliberately designed to be unattractive to businesses so that the government would appear to be offering relief with little risk of having to dispense funds.
 The very high interest rates and many strings attached are cited as reasons businesses are looking elsewhere for strategies to survive the pandemic.

 - As of September 16, there are still no applications that have been approved and no funds distributed.
 It is clear this program is not working.
+Many cite the unusually high interest rates as a deterrent.

 Support from BDC and EDC: